Longarm Quilting Services

 Thread is included with your E2E longarm quilting service.
 Unless specified I will use a neutral color (white, off-white, cream or grey) that suits your quilt best.

 E2E quilting - I charge 2.5 cents per square inch.
 To calculate the cost simply take the width of your quilt and multiply by the length, then multiply this number by 0.025.
 For example, if your quilt measures 50x65 you would multiply 50 x 65 = 3,250 square inches.
 Then multiply 3,250 by 0.025 = $81.25

 Please note there is a minimum $50 charge for any quilt.

 Backing - Please make sure your backing is larger than your quilt top by at least 4" on all four sides.
 See Preparing your Quilt below for more details.

 If you choose to provide the backing fabric I am happy to prepare it for you at a charge of $10/seam.

 If your backing arrives too small to properly attach to the longarm machine, I am happy to add the extra fabric necessary for the cost of the extra fabric plus $10/seam.

 Batting - I keep Heirloom Hobbs 80/20 in stock at all times.
 You are of course welcome to supply your own.

 An invoice will be sent to you after your quilt is finished.
-All prices are in Canadian Dollars and payments can be made by cheque, online through e-transfer or Paypal.
+All prices are in Canadian Dollars and payments can be made by cheque or online through e-transfer.